 Since phone numbers aren’t tied to physical devices, it’s possible for hackers to outsmart this authentication method without accessing a person’s smartphone.

-The Time-Based One Time Password (TOTP) 2FA method generates a code on the device.
+Another traditional 2FA method is Time-Based One Time Password (TOTP).
+This method generates a 2fa code on the device.
 The security key usually has the form of a QR code that the person then scans with his or her mobile device to generate a shortcode.
 The person then types the code into the website or application and gains access.
 The shortcodes generated by the authenticator usually expire within some minutes or even seconds.
 If the code is expired a new code is generated right after so the user needs to type in the right code within some specific time limit (that’s where Time-Based comes from).

 Flexibility.
 This type of Two-Factor Authentication is more convenient than SMS-based 2FA because it can be used across multiple devices and platforms.
 SMS-based 2FA is restricted to devices that can receive the message from the operator.